afqaffendi/Angular-Firebase/README.md

 NAME : AFIQ AFFENDI BIN BAKHTIAR AFFENDI

 STUDENT ID : 2023448758

 GROUP : CDCS2703B1

-LECTURER'S NAME : MUUHAMMAD ATIF RAMLAN
+LECTURER'S NAME : MUHAMMAD ATIF RAMLAN

 PROJECT BACKGROUND :

 This project is about how to build a web app using Angular-Firebase.
 AngularFire is the officially supported AngularJS binding for Firebase.
 Firebase is a backend service that provides data storage, file storage, authentication, and static website hosting for your Angular app.
 AngularFire is a complement to the core Firebase client.

 DISCUSSION :